KPN scraps sale of Belgian unit BASE

-AMSTERDAM Dutch telecom operator KPN (KPN.AS) called off the sale of its Belgian mobile business, which it had hoped would raise up to 1.8 billion euros (1.3 billion pounds), saying on Wednesday that the offers it received were too low.
+AMSTERDAM Dutch telecom operator KPN (KPN.AS) called off the sale of its Belgian mobile business, which it had hoped would raise up to 1.8 billion euros ($2.1 billion), saying on Wednesday that the offers it received were too low.

 The failure of the auction, which had drawn five non-binding bids from private equity groups, a Belgian cable operator and a media group, means KPN faces tough choices on how to reduce its debt and find money needed for network investment in its home market.

-KPN ruled out a rights issue and any further cuts in its dividend a following sharp reduction last month, a company spokesman told Reuters.
-Its shares were down 1.4 percent at 11:45 a.m.
-British time.
+KPN ruled out a rights issue and any further cuts in its dividend following a sharp reduction last month, a company spokesman told Reuters.
+Its shares were down 1.

-When Carlos Slim's America Movil (AMXL.MX) became KPN's largest shareholder in June, it signalled a preference for the Dutch operator to hold on to its operations in Germany and Belgium.
+When Carlos Slim's America Movil (AMXL.MX) became KPN's largest shareholder in June, it signaled a preference for the Dutch operator to hold on to its operations in Germany and Belgium.

 It was not immediately clear whether America Movil had weighed in to stop the sale of BASE, the smallest of Belgium's three main operators behind Belgacom BCOM.BR and Mobistar MSTAR.BR.